DataDog/integrations-core/windows_registry/README.md

 ### Configuration

-This integration collects and reports Windows Registry information using both of following methods:
+This integration collects and reports Windows Registry information using both of the following methods:

 - As [Datadog Metrics][2]
 - As [Datadog Logs][3]